acearchive/legacy-artifact-action/README.md

 The secret API token for Web3.Storage.
 In `upload` mode, this causes files to be uploaded to Web3.Storage.

+### `w3s-pin`

+If this is `true`, then the Web3.Storage pinning service API will be used in addition to their CAR upload endpoint for improved performance.
+Only enable this if your Web3.Storage account has access to their pinning service API, which is in closed beta at time of writing.

+This option is only valid in `upload` mode when `w3s-token` is set.

 ### `pin-endpoint`

 The URL of the IPFS pinning service API endpoint to use.
 In `upload` mode, this